About Wedding Traditions & Meanings

 Bride kidnapping

-Bridesmaids wore dresses similar to the bride.
+Bridesmaids wore dresses similar to the bride's.

 Photo credits: wikimedia, wikimedia, wikimedia